You feel like you’re left to choose between hair regrowth or a head that doesn’t require constant scratching. You’re convinced you can’t have both.

 But here’s the thing: Malassezia depends on environmental and genetic factors.
 Everything from hormones to climate, stress, and diet impact the growth of the fungus.

 Our scalp cells are constantly renewing (seriously, it’s totally natural), and Malassezia accelerates this renewal process by causing inflammation.
 So, to put it simply, it increases the cell turnover and the number of dead cells that fall off, which results in itching, flaking, and dandruff.
+Inflammation can also lead to increased shedding.
+(In fact, guys with male pattern hair loss tend to have more Malassezia on their heads than other men.)

 As the Cleveland Clinic explains, you should wash your hands before and after use.
 Make sure your scalp is thoroughly damp and then apply enough shampoo to cover all of the affected areas of your scalp and work it into a lather.

 For the best results let it sit on your scalp for five minutes before rinsing completely with water.
-Even if you’re using an over-the-counter version, it should be rinsed immediately after it’s lathered.
+Even if you’re using an over-the-counter version, it should not be rinsed immediately after it’s lathered.

 Much like any other shampoo, be careful not to get the shampoo in your eyes.
 If you do, rinse your eyes thoroughly with cool water.